The Right Internal Temperature for Cooked Beef

 The Right Temperature for the Doneness You Want

-There are those who wouldn't dream of eating beef cooked to medium-well, so if you want beef cooked to another doneness, here's a chart for the corresponding temperatures before any resting time:
+There are those who wouldn’t dream of eating beef cooked to medium-well, so if you want beef cooked to a different degree of doneness, here’s a simple breakdown for the corresponding temperatures before any resting time.

 - Rare: 115 to 120°F

 - Well-Done: 150 to 155°F